Research Data Management

 - How do I find other repositories specific to my discipline?

-Data sharing entails depositing your data in a publicly accessible repository.
-Data repositories accept raw data files and the accompanying metadata that allow other parties to use and understand the data.
+Data sharing typically entails depositing your data in a publicly accessible data repository.
+Data repositories accept data files and the accompanying metadata that allow other parties to use and understand the data.
 These repositories usually assign a DOI (Digital Object Identifier) or other unique identifier, and ensure that your data is securely stored, can be found by search engines, and is downloadable by interested parties.
 Some repositories also provide private working space that you can use to securely store your data, remotely access it, and collaborate with colleagues without making this data publicly available.

 Why share data?

 Sharing data is useful to both you and everyone else as well: